Current Developments in Estate Planning and Business Law: October Review

-From a proposed wealth tax in California to the enactment of state business liability shield statutes, we have recently seen some significant developments in estate planning and business law.
-To ensure that you stay abreast of these legal changes, we have highlighted a few noteworthy developments and analyzed how they may impact your estate planning and business law practice.
+From new SECURE Act guidance to the invalidation of a forum selection clause by a California court, we have seen some significant developments in estate planning and business law over the past month.
+To ensure that you stay abreast of these legal changes, we have highlighted some noteworthy developments and analyzed how they may impact your estate planning and business law practice.

 Continue Reading